tschuy/hiking-by-transit/hikes/mitchell-canyon.md

 County Connection buses 10 (weekday) and 310 (weekend) serve this trailhead.
 Transfer at Concord BART.

 Mount Diablo State Park is the crown jewel of the East Bay.
 On a clear day, from the summit, 40 of California's 58 counties can be seen, from the Golden Gate Bridge to the Sentinel Dome of Yosemite Valley (provided you have good binoculars).
-On the way up, you'll pass classic East Bay chapparal and grasslands.
+On the way up, you'll pass classic East Bay chaparral and grasslands.